-We know that sexual function has a variety of effects in several parts of the body, albeit many of these effects were shown specifically with penile-vaginal intercourse and less so with other forms of eroticism (Brody, 2010).
-Therefore, enhancing sexual activity and physical stimulation may result in various effects which do not always have an impact exclusively upon the sexual system (Emerenziani et al., 2018).
-These effects may be amplified and felt in other organs or through process biological systems. а of amplification.
-Biological amplification is а phenomenon whereby the effects of a biological event which affects one organ, may be sensed by and influence other organs or tissues distant to where the original event has taken place.
-It can also mean that the scale of the original stimulation has been magnified and the result is enhanced compared to what would have been expected by considering only the magnitude of the original stimulation.
-For example, a reduction of sexual hormones (estrogens and testosterone) seen in ageing may be associated with increased risk of Alzheimer's disease (Barron and Pike, 2012).
+We know that sexual function has a variety of effects on several parts of the body, albeit many of these effects were shown specifically with penile-vaginal intercourse and less so with other forms of eroticism (Brody, 2010).
+Therefore, enhancing sexual activity and physical stimulation may result in various effects that do not always have an impact exclusively on the sexual system (Emerenziani et al., 2018).
+These effects may be amplified and felt in other organs or systems through a of biological amplification. amplification is a phenomenon whereby the effects of a biological event that affects one organ may be sensed by and influence other organs or tissues distant from where the original event has taken place.
+It can also mean that the scale of the original stimulation has been magnified, and the result is enhanced compared to what would have been expected by considering only the magnitude of the original stimulation.
+For example, a reduction of sexual hormones (estrogens and testosterone) seen in ageing may be associated with an increased risk of Alzheimer's disease (Barron and Pike, 2012).
 Engagement in sexual activities in later life can increase the levels of these hormones and thus reduce the risk (Taziaux et al., 2007, Seredynski et al., 2013).
-It may be that sexual activities stimulate other aspects of our biology which, in turn, may reduce the risk of AD, however this still needs further study
+It may be that sexual activities stimulate other aspects of our biology which, in turn, may reduce the risk of AD; however, this still needs further study.